- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 This means that S/4HANA gets pushed as an implementation initiative.
-It also says that companies that currently are paying support on S/4HANA, where it sits unimplemented (which is the vast majority of S/4HANA sales), need to begin asking why.
+It also says that companies currently paying support on S/4HANA, where it sits unimplemented (which is the vast majority of S/4HANA sales), need to begin asking why.
 A frank discussion is necessary that starts something like this…

 “I get that you needed to move S/4HANA to meet your internal incentives, but we are not paying support on something that looks far further out than when you sold it to us.”

 - I now receive frequent reports that HANA has poor performance under S/4 that I never hear when the topic is BW on HANA.
-(HANA is nowhere near as good at transaction processing has SAP had proposed).
+(HANA is nowhere near as good at transaction processing as SAP had proposed).